Skip to main content

 What is AWS Identity and Access Management?

 IAM is the IAM testing tools system integrated into Amazon Web Services (AWS).
-By running AWS IAM, you may establish AWS users and groups and permit them to access AWS services and resources.
+By running AWS IAM, you may establish users and groups and permit them to access AWS services and resources.

 AWS IAM service offers: